 All meals are included from buffet lunch on day 1 to departure breakfast on day 5.
 Purcell Mountain Lodge’s gourmet chef will prepare fresh, wholesome mountain-inspired meals.
 The Lodge can cater to each guest by accommodating any special dietary restrictions or allergy concerns.
 Delicious appetizers are served each day after skiing with a cold beer, or a glass of signature BC wine from their bar selection.
 Alcoholic beverages are an additional cost.

 Additional costs incurred should we be unable to fly into Purcell Lodge on the scheduled day are not included.

 Due to helicopter capacity guests are permitted 25lbs of personal luggage, plus a day pack with extra ski clothing and their ski equipment.
 Luggage should be packed in a small to medium-sized duffle bag (traditional suitcases are not appropriate).
 Please note that guests will be asked to wear ski boots and helmets on the flight in order to reduce baggage space.

 Equipment & Clothing

-Yamnuska supplies classroom materials: course manual (Staying Alive in Avalanche Terrain), Companion Rescue Card, Decision Making in Avalanche Terrain field book and Backcountry Terrain Rating sheets.
+Yamnuska supplies classroom materials: course manual (Staying Alive in Avalanche Terrain), Companion Rescue Card, Decision Making in Avalanche Terrain field book, and Backcountry Terrain Rating sheets.
 Please bring a notebook and pen as well as your Avaluator™ from the AST 1 course.
-On the field days Yamnuska will supply, upon request, avalanche transceiver with batteries, avalanche probe and avalanche shovel.
-We also supply group snow study kits and snow saw.
+On the field days, Yamnuska will supply, upon request, an avalanche transceiver with batteries, an avalanche probe, and an avalanche shovel.
+We also supply group snow study kits and snow saws.

 You will need to bring: